 Most of the time, Medicare is for individuals who are 65 years of age or older.
 However, there are exceptions to this rule.
 Sometimes, even children can qualify for Medicare.
 Learn more about Medicare for children so you can find out if anyone in your family fits the criteria for coverage.

 In order to qualify for Medicare, children must meet certain relationship requirements with you, their parent or guardian.
 The child must be related to you by birth or adoption.
 If the child has been your stepchild for one year or more, they may also qualify for coverage.
-In addition, you have to have received Medicare credits through your work in past years.
+In addition, you must have qualified for Medicare coverage by receiving credits during your employment in past years.

 Other Important Requirements